sungsujang99/INU_final/SESSION_TROUBLESHOOTING.md

 - Which session IDs are involved
 - Whether the issue is due to server restart or actual multiple logins
 - Token replacement events in the frontend
+- **Precise equipment timing** for each operation
+- **Serial communication delays** and response times

 Look for these log patterns:
 - `🔄 MULTIPLE LOGIN DETECTED`
 - `⚠️⚠️⚠️ WARNING: Token is being replaced`
 - `❌ Session validation failed`
+- `⏱️ Command sent at [timestamp]`
+- `✅ Done signal received at [timestamp]`

 ## Summary

 The session ID mismatch was likely caused by multiple browser tabs or login attempts.
 The system is now better equipped to detect and handle these situations, with clearer error messages and prevention measures in place.

+**Key takeaways**:
-**Key takeaway**: Use only one browser tab when working with the INU logistics system to avoid session conflicts.
+1. Use only one browser tab when working with the INU logistics system to avoid session conflicts
+2. The new precise timing feature shows **exact equipment operation times** - hover over time labels for details
+3. Start time = when command is sent to equipment, End time = when "done" signal is received